Today’s presentation, the Quick KPI Chart, will help you if the phrase key performance indicator is not new to you.

 Small, Simple, Smart, and Quick are the words that first come to mind when we think about an excel dashboard.

-Many people or even excel gurus think it is astoundingly complicated workflow to create an excel dashboard.
-Fortunately there are situations when we don’t have to struggle for making something spectacular.
-We’ll introduce such little trick in today’s article.
+Many people or even excel gurus think creating an excel dashboard is a complicated workflow.
+Fortunately, there are situations when we don’t have to struggle to make something spectacular.

-We hope that after you have reached the end of the article and tried the excel template, again take a big step toward getting to know the possibilities of Excel.
+We hope that after you have reached the end of the article and tried the excel template again, take a big step toward getting to know the possibilities of Excel.
 As you will see, there are no limits!

 Quick KPI Chart – In motion

-Quick KPI Chart – How it works?
+Quick KPI Chart – How does it work?